Toronto, Niagara Falls, and Hamilton Trip Guide

 How about some dinner?
 I highly suggest the restaurant, Taps:

-3. Canada’s trademark “Poutine”
+3. Canada’s Trademark “Poutine”

 Similar to what some of us know as chilli cheese fries, but with cheese curds and gravy instead – is something to definitely try.
 If you’re not as daring a food adventurer, then Taps is also amazing for their Wednesday night deal: 10-piece chicken wings for $2 CAD, with a savory selection of flavors to choose from.
 Top that off with some beer and maybe you’ll finally “tap” out from the delicious delicacies.